rsdoiel/antenna/science_and_technology.md

 ---

-## With AI boom in full force 2024 datacenter deals reach $57B record
+## With AI boom in full force, 2024 datacenter deals reach $57B record

 date: 2025-01-14, updated: 2025-01-14, from: The Register (UK I.T.
 News)

-<h4>Fewer giant deals, but many more smaller ones, in bit barn feeding frenzy</h4> <p>Datacenter merger activity soared to new heights in 2024, with $57 billion in deals closed over the 12 months.
+<h4>Fewer giant contracts, but many more smaller ones, in bit barn feeding frenzy</h4> <p>Datacenter merger activity soared to new heights in 2024, with $57 billion in deals closed over the 12 months.
 If you&#39;re looking for a reason, you guessed it: anticipated gains around generative AI. …</p>

 <br>